NCS

 For some Americans, living in Germany (with Munich pictured here) is free of some small stresses they felt in the United States.

-Universal well being care on supply in many European nations, together with Germany, helps cut back his general stress degree, he mentioned.
-But in Germany there’s one other security web that helps shield individuals from “little things” which may go awry.
+Universal well being care on supply in many European international locations, together with Germany, helps cut back his general stress degree, he mentioned.
+But in Germany there’s one other security internet that helps shield individuals from “little things” which may go awry.

 It’s private legal responsibility insurance coverage referred to as Haftpflichtversicherung.